-Are you considering fiberglass in your home, but these problems are giving you reason to pause?
+Are you considering fiberglass for your home insulation, but these problems give you a reason to pause?

-RetroFoam of Michigan has more than 15 years of experience installing foam insulation, but we have knowledge on all insulation materials.
-We have insulated hundreds of homes that have had fiberglass insulation problems, so we know a little bit about the subject.
+RetroFoam of Michigan has more than 17 years of experience installing foam insulation.
+With that experience, we also have knowledge of all insulation materials.
+We have insulated hundreds of homes with fiberglass insulation problems, so we know a little bit about the subject.

-In an effort to continuously inform our customers, we have compiled a list of six common fiberglass insulation problems with solutions.
+In an effort to continuously inform homeowners, we have compiled a list of six common fiberglass insulation problems with solutions.

 Fiberglass Insulation Problems